Skip to content

 The Australian trampoline standard (AS 4989-2006) is a voluntary industry standard that recommends the protection of sharp edges, spring and frame padding.
 The Standards Australia Trampoline Committee is looking to make these standards mandatory.

-Whilst injuries related to the makeup of the trampoline itself (i.e. spring and frame injuries), as well as fall injuries has decreased, there has been an increase in injuries related to one or more users.
-The use of safety-netting to stop kids falling off has not been shown to decrease the number of injuries.
-Parents may be falsely reassured that they do not need to supervise their kids once they are enclosed.
+Whilst injuries related to the makeup of the trampoline itself (i.e. spring and frame injuries), as well as fall injuries, have decreased, there has been an increase in injuries related to one or more users.
+The use of safety netting to stop kids from falling off has not been shown to decrease the number of injuries.
+Parents may be falsely reassured that they do not need to supervise their kids once enclosed.

 How are these kids injured?